microsoft/PartsUnlimited/_posts/2017-09-29-TestingProd.md

 order: 1
 ---

-# Testing in Production with Azure Websites - PartsUnlimited
+# Testing in Production with Azure Web Apps - PartsUnlimited

 According to the internal sales team, oil and filters are still not selling with a 20% discount.
 The engineering team is looking for a way to remedy this and would like to try increasing the current 5 second-interval on the homepage carousel showing the 20% discount to 20 seconds.
 The team would like to have 20-second intervals in a test version of the website and keep the current 5-second interval in production.